OpenSprites/OpenSprites-Origin/NFEC Policy.md

 ###Access restrictions
 * NFEC listed content is disallowed from showing on the front page.

 * Staff are disallowed to link to NFEC content publically.

 * Post on the forums which link to NFEC content are disallowed.

-####In Progress!
-Incomplete!